gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

-Thirdness
+"A sign is an object which stands for another to some mind...
+If it is not a sign to any mind it is not a sign at all" (Peirce 1991: 141-142).

 Think about our water computer: the water flowing down the hill, means nothing by itself.
 It is only a shared meaning between the inputters at the top of the hill and the readers at the bottom of the hill that gives the program being run what meaning it possesses.

+The people at the top are inputting signs: there is something (hot water) that stands for something else (true) to some
+mind: the minds of the people designing the input.
+(They may be the people pouring the water in themselves, or those people might be directed by some manager.)

 The bits that represent your department's accounts for the year could just as well be bits that represent a musical composition or an image to display: inside the computer they only exhibit secondness: e.g., high and low voltages hitting a gate making it emit a low volatage.